randomnetcat/assessor-thesis/README.md

 ## 6. Acknowledgements

-* nch and G. for helping me develop the initial idea and letting me bounce stuff off them
+* nix and G. for helping me develop the initial idea and letting me bounce stuff off them
-* everyone in the unofficial Discord server for tolerating the large amount of images and stats I posted
+* everyone in the unofficial Discord server for tolerating the large amount of images and stats I posted, then reviewing the first draft of this thesis